imartayan/tocify/README.md

 ```
 usage: tocify.py [-h] [--clean] [--offset n] toc file

-A tool for writing outline.
+A tool for writing outline to pdf or djvu files

 positional arguments:
   toc         table of contents